soundpress/RulesOfNYC/docs/c26/index.rst

 *Schedule B: Eligible Services and Activities/Reimbursable Allowance a, b* ::

 										a   All listed prices are inclusive of all subcontractor, professional oversight, materials and equipment costs.

 										b   The Grant Allowance amounts presented in Schedule B represent the maximum amounts up to which specified activities may be funded.
 An eligible service and activity will not necessarily be funded up to that maximum amount.

 										c   Pursuant to 43 RCNY § 43-1423(b)(4), predevelopment and environmental investigation grants, other than for preferred community development projects where the developer is a not-for-profit corporation, are reimbursed subject to the grant payment percentage limit of 75% for eligible costs for approved services and activities.

 										d   This column applies to preferred community development projects where the developer or community based organization is a not-for-profit corporation.
 Pursuant to 43 RCNY § 43-1423(b)(4), such projects are not subject to the grant payment percentage limit.

+										e   Reimbursement up to $85,000 subject to the project award cap.
+This payment is intended to cover all remedial action activities.
+This activity can only be selected for projects that have enrolled in the City’s Voluntary Cleanup Program.

-e   Reimbursement up to $30,000 subject to the project award cap.
+										f   Reimbursement up to $30,000 subject to the project award cap.
 This payment is intended to cover all remedial investigation activities and all document preparation activities including: a remedial investigation work plan, a Phase I environmental site assessment, a remedial investigation report, sampling, field oversight, mobilization, monitoring, chemical analysis and a remedial action work plan.
 This activity can only be selected for projects that have enrolled in the City voluntary cleanup program and no other costs for remedial investigation or remedial work plan preparation may be claimed.

+										g   Reimbursement up to $30,000 subject to the project award cap.
+This payment is intended to cover all remedial action oversight activities and all document preparation activities including: field oversight by staff, daily reports, CAMP monitoring and equipment, HASP monitoring, sample collection, and preparation of a remedial action report.
+It does not cover construction of remedial systems including engineering controls.
+This activity can only be selected for projects that have enrolled in the City voluntary cleanup program and no other costs for remedial action oversight or remedial action report preparation may be claimed.

+										h   Reimbursement for field oversight consists of oversight of active remedial work by a qualified environmental professional, CAMP monitoring equipment, HASP monitoring, and the collection of samples.
+The deliverable is a daily report that identifies the qualified environmental professional.

+										i   Eligible activities consist of the purchase of Pollution Legal Liability, Contractors Pollution Liability and Cleanup Cost Cap Insurance.
+The total amount of reimbursable expenses may not surpass the grant limits established in Schedule A. Purchase of environmental insurance for a project that subsequently enrolls in the City voluntary